merklebot/SpotLessons/Lesson2/material.md

 Time synchronization is based on several measurements of request-response timestamps (`TimeSyncUpdateRequest`, `TimeSyncUpdateResponse`) .
 For application’s using Boston Dynamics Python SDK, it would be enough to use `TimeSyncThread`.
 For short-term scripts, it would be enough to synchronize time once, at the the start of control period.

 ## Connection
     Check first lesson paragraph.
-But this time with
+But this time with no E-Stop on our side!
 ## Practice

 1. Each of service's functions could be triggered from SDK with next scheme (authed `robot` could be copied from previous lesson):